After spectacle, Trump and Modi turn to business - KTVZ

 He’s likely to have more success in discussing joint counter-terror priorities, which he touched upon in his remarks Monday in Ahmedabad.
 Trump and Modi are largely aligned in their tough stance against Islamic extremism, including efforts like Trump’s travel ban that disallow residents of Muslim-majority nations from entering the United States.

-Modi has come under sharp criticism for steps that his critics fear could strip Indian Muslims of their citizenship.
-Violent street protests broke out in Delhi in the hours before Trump arrived on Monday as supporters and critics of the proposed law clashed.
+Modi has come under sharp criticism for steps that his critics fear could deny Indian Muslims citizenship.
+Violent street protests broke out in Delhi in the hours before Trump arrived on Monday as supporters and critics of a new law clashed.

 Before he departed, senior US administration officials said Trump would confront Modi over the proposed law, as well as his steps to strip the contested Kashmir region of special autonomous status.